parnic/node-screenlogic/README.md

 #### addNewScheduleEvent(scheduleType, senderId)

 Adds a new event to the specified schedule type.
 See [`SLAddNewScheduleEvent`](#sladdnewscheduleevent) documentation for argument values.
-Emits the `addNewScheduleEvent` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.
+Emits either the `addNewScheduleEvent` or `scheduleChanged` event when response is acknowledged (listen for both). `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### deleteScheduleEventById(scheduleId, senderId)

 Deletes a scheduled event with specified id.
 See [`SLDeleteScheduleEventById`](#sldeletescheduleeventbyid) documentation for argument values.
-Emits the `deleteScheduleById` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.
+Emits the `deleteScheduleById` or `scheduleChanged` event when response is acknowledged (listen for both). `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### setScheduleEventById(scheduleId, circuitId, startTime, stopTime, dayMask, flags, heatCmd, heatSetPoint, senderId)

 Configures a schedule event.
 See [`SLSetScheduleEventById`](#slsetscheduleeventbyid) documentation for argument values.
-Emits the `setScheduleEventById` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.
+Emits the `setScheduleEventById` or `scheduleChanged` event when response is acknowledged (listen for both). `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### setCircuitRuntimebyId(circuitId, runTime, senderId)